The Best Business Aviation Conferences for 2023

 - Citation Jet Pilots (CJP) Owner Pilot Association

 - TBM Owners and Pilots Association

-NBAA hosts 3-4 of these per year across the United States.
+NBAA hosts two of these per year across the United States.
 You can check out upcoming forums here.

-This year marks the 30th year for this event.
 Although not focused specifically on business aviation, a good number of people from within our community attend.
-It’s definitely worth looking in to.
+It’s definitely worth looking into.

 Corporate Jet Investor hosts a series of events at various locations around the world.
 These conferences are focused on the business of business aviation.
 If there is one near you that you can attend, it’s worth checking out.

 The 2023 NBAA Maintenance Conference provides vital education and networking opportunities for anyone involved in business aircraft maintenance – from technicians to directors of maintenance.

 Hope this helps you with your 2023 planning.
 And if you find another event that you think should be on this list, send me a note.